bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Note:

-Next is Step 2 - to decide where you want to be?
+So once we figured out problem, next is Step number two: To decide where you want to be?

 Often when optimizing you have to sacrifice one resource to solve saturation of others.

-Generally all optimizations, both micro and big system level optimimations really jumps from one resource to another depending on the bottleneck.
+Generally all optimizations, both micro and big system level optimizations really jumps from one resource to another depending on the bottleneck.

 For example you want to have your program to be faster knowing the saturation of the CPU time is your bottleneck?

-For example searching through documents in the storage, you can lean more on disk and memory and precompute index and caches, so search operation will need much less CPU cycles, thus it can be potentially much much faster.
+1. For example searching through documents in the storage, you can lean more on disk and memory and precompute index and caches.
+This way search operation will need much less CPU cycles, thus it can be potentially much much faster.

-On the other hand, if your program crashes with because of not enoguh memory, you might want to optimize your program to use more CPU instead, by implementing some kind of streaming and increase your programs concurrency.
+2. On the other hand, if your program crashes because of not enoguh memory, you might want to optimize your program to use more CPU instead, by implementing some kind of streaming and increase your programs concurrency.

-Last but not the least you maybe want to limit some functionality or change it, to improve readability and disk usage.
+3. Last but not the least you maybe want to limit some functionality or change it, to improve readability and disk usage.

-What's important is that RARELY you can optimize code without sacrificing something else.
+So.
+It's very important that RARELY you can optimize code without sacrificing something else.
 This is called a tradeoff.
+The key is to choose based on your priority.

 ---
 @snap[north span-95 text-05 text-left padded]